 Explain right of entry obligations of a landlord and a tenant in accordance with the Residential Tenancies Act 1986.

+Range may include but is not limited to – routine inspection, contaminants, smoke alarm, sales appraisal, repairs.

 Performance criteria

 2.1 Explain the right of entry obligations of a landlord for inspection purposes.